86Box/docs/settings/input.rst

 Keyboard
 --------

 Select the keyboard type to emulate.
-This box only lists keyboards supported by the machine; click |clear| to search for keyboards by name.
+This box only lists keyboards supported by the machine.
+Click |clear| to search for keyboards by name.

 The *Configure* button opens a new window with settings specific to the selected keyboard type, such as the number of keys.